defcon902/defcon902.github.io/README.md

 # Hello World!

 ## About Us
 DC902 was founded in late 2019 to create a place for hackers, tinkerers, and security professionals to share ideas and projects.
 We are a inclusive group and welcome everybody no matter the background or skillset, if you are a n00b or 1337, you have a place here.
-Jeff Hann (@obihann on Twitter, or VE1OBI on amateur radio) is the official leader pending any coups or mutinies.
+Jeff Hann (@ObiHann on Twitter, or VE1OBI on amateur radio) is the official leader pending any coups or mutinies.

 ## Location
 Halifax, Nova Scotia